Determination of nuclear quadrupole moments for $^{25}$Mg, $^{87}$Sr, and $^{135,137}$Ba via configuration-interaction combined with a coupled-cluster approach: Theoretical equations

-To obtain the uncertainty of the results, we use five distinct methods to construct the one-body and two-body correlation potentials. \textit{Method} 1 (CI+MBPT) derives these potentials via second-order many-ody perturbation theory. \textit{Method} 2 (CI+LCCSD) builds them through linear coupled-cluster singles and doubles calculations, and \textit{Method} 3 (CI+CCSD) determines them via full coupled-cluster singles and doubles calculations, with the latter considering non-linear terms related to single and double excitations of the cluster operator compared to CI+LCCSD.
+To obtain the uncertainty of the results, we use five methods to construct the one-body and two-body correlation potentials. \textit{Method} 1 (CI+MBPT) derives these potentials via second-order many-ody perturbation theory. \textit{Method} 2 (CI+LCCSD) builds them through linear coupled-cluster singles and doubles calculations, and \textit{Method} 3 (CI+CCSD) determines them via full coupled-cluster singles and doubles calculations, with the latter considering non-linear terms related to single and double excitations of the cluster operator compared to CI+LCCSD.
 In \textit{Method} 2 and \textit{Method} 3, only contributions from single and double excited states are considered.
 To compensate for the overlooked higher-order correlation effects, a rescaling parameter $\rho_{\kappa}$ is introduced to replace the one-body correlation potential $\Sigma_{1}$ with $\rho_{\kappa}\Sigma_{1}$, and fine-tuning this parameter can bring the calculated energy closer to the experimental energy, a strategy previously used in CI+MBPT calculations ~\cite{Zhang2023PRA,Zhang2024PRA}. \textit{Method} 4 (CI+LCCSDs) starts from LCCSD-obtained potentials, keeps two-body potentials constant and applies a rescaling parameter to the one-body potential. \textit{Method} 5 (CI+CCSDs) does the same but starts from CCSD-obtained potentials.
 The rescaling parameters $\rho_{\kappa}$ for CI+LCCSDs and CI+CCSDs are listed in Table~\ref{Tab2}.
+Although CI+LCCSDs and CI+CCSDs methods depend on experimental energies, they remain valuable tools.
+They can provide high-lying excitation energies with appreciable accuracy, and by comparing results obtained with and without scaling parameters we can see how sensitive the property is to higher-order correlation, yielding a rough uncertainty estimate.
+Since the present work targets some low-lying states, we mainly use these two methods to assess the uncertainty of hyperfine-interaction parameters.